 It was a dangerous time to be a time to be a punk in provincial New Zealand as Craig Radford explained to Richard Wain: “There was a lot of violence, times were a lot different, there was a lot of violence in our community, against us and among us.
 The police were a lot different towards us.
 We were like an objective.
 The police wanted us to stop doing what we were doing and all we were doing was playing music.

 “We played a gig and there was a riot.
 A group of people from another part of Taranaki came and were beating up people outside our show.
 And they would do it all the time and we would fight them.
 We ended up going out and stopping the show and having a big riot.
 The police came – big fight on the street.
 Cars were smashed up, people were hurt and went to A and E and there was a big fight in the hospital.
 It was on the front page of the paper.”

-Sticky Filth’s second album, Nektar Der Gotter (German for Nector of The Gods) arrived in early 1990 on Ima Hitt Records in New Zealand and Gift Of Life Records in Germany later that year.
+Sticky Filth’s second album, Nektar Der Gotter (German for Nector of The Gods) arrived in early 1990 on Ima Hitt Records.
 Recorded while Dave Hunt was still in the band, the album was a more metallic sounding record than its predecessor, reflecting the coming together of harder rock sounds that happened in the second half of the 1980s both internationally and in New Zealand.

 The 10-song record is another yet strong effort with set constant ‘Spartacus’, the apt ‘Beer’ and the punk acid blues of ‘Witch Hazel’ standing out.
 Sticky Filth took those songs out to the public that month at Auckland’s Powerstation with The Warners and Salad Daze before returning mid-March to University of Auckland with Salad Daze.